CodeWizardl/Fake-News-Detection/README.md

 ## The Dataset

-Our project relies on a meticulously curated dataset of news articles, which you can access [here](insert dataset link).
+Our project relies on a meticulously curated dataset of news articles, which you can access [here].
 This dataset comes fully labeled, with each article categorized as either fake or real.

 ## Requirements